I am always perplexed when I visit a site that does not enforce strict compliance with approved procedures.

 “Well, trying to get a procedure changed takes too long – it’s too hard – I can make the system work now if I just…”

-The trouble with an operator/shift creating an impromptu procedure is that the system is very likely to be turned over to the next operator/shift operating in an unknown condition.
+The trouble with an operator/shift creating an impromptu procedure is that the next operator/shift will likely have to deal with the system in an unknown condition.
 When equipment is operating without the knowledge or consent of the operator, the equipment is, by definition, operating out of control (Howlett II, 1996).